WhirlScript/WhirlPKG-index/README.md

-# Whirlpool-index
+# Whirlpkg-index

-This is main index of Whirlpool the WhirlScript package manager.
+This is main index of Whirlpkg the WhirlScript package manager.

 Want to add your package in?
 Just open an issue or pr.